Anna Cabana

-Anna Cabana (born Anna Bitton on 6 August 1979 in Montpellier) is a French journalist and writer.
+Anna Cabana (born Anna Bitton; 6 August 1979 in Montpellier) is a French journalist and writer.

-Biography

-Journalism
+Journalism career

 Cabana started her career as a political journalist at the weekly Marianne under the leadership of her mentor Nicolas Domenach.
 She spent five years there between 2002 and 2007.

 Following that, she became international correspondent at Le Point.
 On 11 February 2010, she received the Louis Hachette prize for her article "Sarkozy-Villepin, histoire secrète d'une haine" (Sarkozy-Villepin, secret history of a hate), which appeared in Le Point on 10 September 2009.

 In August 2016, she joined the editorial board of Le Journal du Dimanche as the chief political editor.

 Since 2013, she has been part of the editorial team of BFM TV.

 Since January 2011, she has, at the same time, been a columnist at Le Télégramme in Brest.
 She writes an opinion piece each week for this publication called "Les Carnets d'Anna Cabana".

 Since September 2017, she also hosts a daily TV programme on I24 News, called "Conversations avec Anna Cabana".